crr0004/terrian_prototype/README.md

 #Building
 Requires scons.
 It is just a lot easier of a build system than others.

-Requires GLFW3 to be installed.
+Requires GLFW3, glm, glew to be installed.

-Depends on glew
+#Fedora 23

-Remember to either run the clone of this as with `--recursive` or run `git submodule update --init`
+dnf -y install glew-devel glfw3-devel glm-devel